anuj200199/Autotext-Summarization-for-improving-customer-buying-decision/README.md

 ![Reviews per product](https://user-images.githubusercontent.com/51110977/68646073-0fd6c280-0540-11ea-8b24-47b0213673f4.png)\

 We have to group and concatenate the reviews by product and store in a csv format.
-The grouped reviews are stored under the product_grouped.csv file.
+The grouped reviews are stored under the <b><i>product_grouped.csv</i></b> file.

 We will summarise the reviews of the first product - <b>All new fire HD tablet.
 8HD display, WiFi, 16GB - includes special offer , Blue</b> containing 51 reviews and store in the file big.txt.